rrauza-romalta/gcash/README.md

 ### Usage Development
 - The backend API will be available at `http://localhost:8087`
+- API to calculate cost of delivery at `http://localhost:8087/api/v1/parcels/calculate`

 ### License
 This project is licensed under the MIT License.